New Zealand

 New Zealand Casino Club News Week 1 2022

+It's safe to safe that Covid-19 affected the New Zealand casino industry massively.
 For a while, New Zealand’s casino industry believed that things were going back to a relative state of normal in a new COVID-19 reality.
+Even though NZ online casinos had been operating throughout, there is still a lull with landbased casinos.
 It was expected that the country’s borders would soon open up and once more inbound foreigners could fly in and frequent New Zealand’s excellent land-based casinos.

 However, the tourism and casino industry was left to swallow the bitter pill that new regulations will continue to keep foreigners out for an undetermined period.
 As such, land-based gambling establishments won’t be seeing overseas visitors on their casino floors until well into this year.